A Look Into TJX Companies Inc's Price Over Earnings - TJX Companies (NYSE:TJX)

 The P/E ratio measures the current share price to the company's EPS.
 It is used by long-term investors to analyze the company's current performance against it's past earnings, historical data and aggregate market data for the industry or the indices, such as S&P 500.
 A higher P/E indicates that investors expect the company to perform better in the future, and the stock is probably overvalued, but not necessarily.
 It also could indicate that investors are willing to pay a higher share price currently, because they expect the company to perform better in the upcoming quarters.
 This leads investors to also remain optimistic about rising dividends in the future.

-Compared to the aggregate P/E ratio of 21.67 in the Specialty Retail industry, TJX Companies Inc. has a higher P/E ratio of 29.6.
-Shareholders might be inclined to think that TJX Companies Inc. might perform better than its industry group.
-It's also possible that the stock is overvalued.
+TJX Companies has a better P/E ratio of 31.08 than the aggregate P/E ratio of 22.39 of the Specialty Retail industry.
+Ideally, one might believe that TJX Companies Inc. might perform better in the future than it's industry group, but it's probable that the stock is overvalued.

 Edge Rankings